 See where it's going?
 The voice went on.

 — Look, why don't you quickly lookup how to move your posts from WordPress to Gatsby?
 You still have a few hours.

 — Yeah, that's right, I can do that, let me figure this out.

 Those were his last words that day.

 Let me tell you what happened.
-I started working on adding the blog, then I decided to add case studies, then I thought that I can have a different color scheme on the about page, then I added animations.
+I started working on adding the blog.
+Then I decided to add case studies.
+Then I thought that I could have a different color scheme on the about page, then I added animations.
 The list goes on.